brett-olsen/C64-Bridge-Project/README.md

 > ```

 <br>
-The one line fix, swaps the capture device from DirectShow to a more Linux compatible CAP_V4L2 capture interface, properly setting your camera to the correct/maximum resolution will improve text recognition for the AI Model's.<br><br>
+The one line fix, swaps the capture device from DirectShow to a more Linux compatible CAP_V4L2 capture interface, properly setting your camera to the correct/maximum resolution will also improve text recognition for the AI Model's.<br><br>

 And that's it, now you know as much about VibeC64 as I do =D